MinhNTN11112004/Number-recognition-using-MNIST-dataset/README.md

 1. **Data Preprocessing**:
    - Load the MNIST dataset.
+   - Augment the data to increase the recognition ability of the models.
+   - Divide training dataset into training dataset and validation dataset.
    - Normalize the images for better model performance.
-   - Augment the data to increase the recognition ability of the models.
+   - Combine multiple single-digit images into a single image for YOLO training.

 2. **Model Selection**:
+   - Testing with basic methods such as KNN and SVM
-   - Build a neural network model using libraries such as TensorFlow or PyTorch.
+   - Build a fully connected network model using libraries such as TensorFlow or PyTorch.
-   - Use layers such as convolutional layers, pooling layers, and fully connected layers.
+   - Then testing by using convolutional neural network with layers such as convolutional layers, pooling layers, and fully connected layers.
+   - Build a YOLO model to detect multiple digits in one image.

 3. **Training**:
-   - Train the model on the training dataset.
+   - Train the model on the training dataset and validation dataset.
    - Use different techniques such as KNN, SVM, FCN, CNN for single digit recognition and YOLO for multiple digit recognition.

 4. **Evaluation**: